-The Community Trigger was introduced by the Anti-Social Behaviour Police and Crime Act 2014.
-It gives victims and communities the right to request a review of their anti-social behaviour (ASB) complaints and brings agencies together to take a joined up, problem solving approach.
+ASB Case Review (formerly known as the Community Trigger) was introduced by the Antisocial Behaviour, Crime and Policing Act 2014.
+It gives victims and communities the right to request a review of their antisocial behaviour (ASB) complaints and brings agencies together to take a joined up, problem-solving approach to find a solution.

-If a Community Trigger submission meets the defined threshold, a case review will be undertaken by the local Community Safety Partnership.
-Agencies will share information, review what action has been taken and decide whether additional actions are possible.
+When an ASB Case Review (formerly known as the Community Trigger) submission meets the defined threshold, a case review will be undertaken by the Runnymede Community Safety Partnership (RCSP).
+Agencies will share information, review what actions have been taken and decide whether additional actions are possible.

 Help us improve this website